DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

-# Limitations and Questions For Further Research
+# Limitations and Questions for Further Research
 - The eight model variations explored in this expirement barely scratch the surface in terms of the potential for tuning hyperparameters and investigating variable selection. - Future researchers may wish to pursue further tuning.
 However, given lengthy training tiems for each model run, computational intensive methods, such as grid search among hyperparameters may not be practical.
 - An interesting area for future research will be to compare the performacne of particular Huc12 sub-watersheds using (a) a locally trained model; (b) a multi-huc model model with local fine tuning, and (c) a multi-huc model with no local fine tuning, using a stable set of variables and hyperparameters.

-## How to Reproduce The Results
+# How to Reproduce The Results
 The results for this expirement were produced using the snowML.LSTM package in this repo.
 The hyperparameters were set as shown in the section below.
 The training/validation/huc splits are also recorded below.
 The expirement was then run by importing the module multi-huc-expirement.py and by calling the function run_expirement(train_hucs, val_hucs, test_hucs) Note that during training data is split into batches and shuffled for randomness, so different runs of the same expirement may result in somewhat different outcomes.